divyasthomas/self-attention-transformers/README.md

  Text Sequence prediction using self-attention transformers

 # Project Overview
-This project focuses on implementing a Transformer-based language model designed to predict the next character in a sequence
+This project focuses on implementing a Transformer-based language model designed to predict the next character in a text sequence

 ## Objectives